Sourdough Cereal Pancakes are cereal-sized pancakes that will give you the best fall breakfast vibes!

-- 1/4 tsp pumpkin pie spice
+- ¼ tsp pumpkin pie spice

-- 1 tbsp butter, melted
+- 1 tbsp unsalted butter, melted

-- 1/3 cup whole wheat flour
+- ⅓ cup whole wheat flour

-- 1/2 tsp baking powder
+- ½ tsp baking powder

 - pinch of salt

-- If using a squeeze bottle/piping bag, pour the batter inside it, and pour dime-sized amounts of batter on the preheated pan.
+- If using a squeeze bottle, pour the batter inside it, and pour dime-sized amounts of batter on the preheated pan.

-- Cook them until they start to bubble on top and the edges look set, about 1 minute.
-The pancakes should be golden brown on bottom before you flip them.
+- Cook them until they start to form bubbles on their tops and the edges look set, about 1 minute.
+The pancakes should be golden brown at the bottom before you flip them.

 - Repeat until you’ve cooked all the batter.